evolution-gaming/recruitment/backend/GameServer.md

 We understand that depending on your experience with similar tasks you may find it straightforward or difficult.

 Therefore, we will review and consider incomplete implementations.
+However, in this case we ask that:
+* You focus on domain logic and structure of your solution instead of technical implementation details, such as applying third party libraries to implement the communication layer
-However, in this case we ask that you briefly list all the limitations (such as missing or incomplete functionality) of your solution.
+* You briefly list all the limitations (such as missing or incomplete functionality) of your solution.

 ### Technologies